How to ensure your photos are sharp

 Step 3: Hold your camera correctly

 When shooting handheld, take care to hold your camera properly for stability.
-Use hand to hold your handgrip, and support the lens from below with your other hand.
+Use one to hold your handgrip, and support the lens from below with your other hand.
 Hold the camera to your eye and close to your body, with your elbows tucked to your torso.
 Place your feet apart to minimize swaying.
 Depending on your location, you might also be able to lean on a wall or other surface for added stability.
 Finally, for high-quality images, it can help to shoot on the exhale so that your breathing doesn’t introduce unwanted movement.

 (Another quick tip: On DSLRs, you can reduce vibration further by using the “mirror lock-up” feature.
 Mirrorless cameras will help you avoid that issue entirely.)